alopezgit/project-adapt/README.md

 # Project To Adapt
 In this repository you can find the official PyTorch implementation of [Project To Adapt](https://arxiv.org/abs/2008.01034) (ACCV20, Oral).
 ## Environment
 We tested the code using PyTorch 1.2 and Ubuntu 18.04.
-To download the extra required packages to run it, you can run `pip install -r requirements.txt`
+To download the extra required packages to run the code, you can use `pip install -r requirements.txt`

 ## Datasets
 We use two datasets in our code.
 In our project, we collect a synthetic dataset using CARLA 0.84.
 The synthetic data can be downloaded running the following code: